-27. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
+- 27. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
 We will also comment on the Fund's financial sustainability.
-We define financial sustainability as short term (up to one year), medium term (two to five years) and longer term (greater than five years) sustainability.
-We will carry out work and conclude on:

-- the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of funding arrangements and the investment strategy in place to address any identified funding gaps - whether the Fund can demonstrate the affordability and effectiveness of funding and investment decisions it has made.
+We define financial sustainability as having medium term (two to five years) and longer term (greater than five years) financial plans in place.
+We will carry out work and conclude on: - the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of funding arrangements and the investment strategy in place to address any identified funding gaps - whether the Fund can demonstrate the affordability and effectiveness of funding and investment decisions it has made.